-The effects on the quality of the human environment from a determination of nonregulated status of TwinLink[TM] Cotton are not highly controversial.
-Although there is some opposition to a determination of nonregulated status of TwinLink[TM] Cotton, this action is not highly controversial in terms of size, nature or effect on the natural or physical environment.
-As discussed in Chapter 4 of the EA, a determination of nonregulated status of TwinLink[TM] Cotton is not expected to directly cause an increase in agricultural acreage devoted to cotton production, or those cotton acres devoted to GE cotton cultivation.
-The availability of TwinLink[TM] Cotton will not change cultivation areas for cotton production in the U.S. and there are no anticipated changes to the availability of GE and non-GE cotton varieties on the market.
-TwinLink[TM] Cotton is not expected to increase the total acreage of cotton production or current cotton cropping practices.
-It is anticipated that the trend of reduced broad-spectrum insecticide use by cotton growers will continue due to the adoption of Bt cotton and other cultural practices.
-There is the potential that the introduction of glufosinate ammonium tolerance may result in a reduction in total herbicide use as growers adopt different herbicide treatment strategies involving glufosinate ammonium as a post-emergent crop treatment, thereby reducing the use of some of the other herbicides which have been required in response to the emergence of glyphosate-resistant weeds.
-The effect of TwinLink[TM] Cotton on wildlife or biodiversity is no different than that of other GE or non-GE cotton produced in conventional agriculture in the U.S. Although TwinLink[TM] Cotton does provide the grower with a new choice for a herbicide-tolerant and insect-resistant variety, cultivation of TwinLinkTM Cotton does not otherwise require a change in the rates of fertilizer application, tillage, planting, or harvesting from existing commercial cotton varieties, including other GE cotton varieties providing either insect resistance, herbicide tolerance, or stacked with both (Bayer, 2010).
-During the public comment period, APHIS received comments opposing a determination of nonregulated status of TwinLink[TM] Cotton.
+The effects on the quality of the human environment from a determination of nonregulated status of Event T303-3 are not highly controversial.
+Although there is some opposition to a determination of nonregulated status of Event T303-3, this action is not highly controversial in terms of size, nature or effect on the natural or physical environment.
+Based on the discussions in Chapter 4 of the TwinLinkTM Cotton EA and its similarity to the antecedent organism event T304-40, a determination of nonregulated status of Event T303-3 is not expected to directly cause an increase in agricultural acreage devoted to cotton production, or those cotton acres devoted to GE cotton cultivation.
+The availability of Event T303-3 will not change cultivation areas for cotton production in the U.S. and there are no anticipated changes to the availability of GE and non-GE cotton varieties on the market.
+Similar to the antecedent organism T304-40, Event T303-3 is not expected to increase the total acreage of cotton production or current cotton cropping practices.
+It is anticipated that the trend of reduced broadspectrum insecticide use by cotton growers will continue due to the adoption of Bt cotton and other cultural practices.
+There is the potential that the introduction of glufosinate ammonium tolerance may result in a reduction in total herbicide use as growers adopt different herbicide treatment strategies involving glufosinate ammonium as a postemergent crop treatment, thereby reducing the use of some of the other herbicides which have been required in response to the emergence of glyphosate-resistant weeds.
+Similar to the antecedent organism T304-40, the effect of Event T303-3 on wildlife or biodiversity is no different than that of other GE or non-GE cotton produced in conventional agriculture in the U.S. Although Event T303-3 does provide the grower with a new choice for a herbicide-tolerant and insect-resistant variety, based on the similarity to the antecedent organism T304-40, cultivation of Event T303-3 does not otherwise require a change in the rates of fertilizer application, tillage, planting, or harvesting from existing commercial cotton varieties, including other GE cotton varieties providing either insect resistance, herbicide tolerance, or stacked with both (Bayer 2010).
+During the public comment period for TwinLinkTM Cotton, APHIS received comments opposing a determination of nonregulated status of TwinLinkTM Cotton.
 No new issues, alternatives or substantive new information were identified in any of the comments received by APHIS.
-These individuals did not mention their specific disagreement with APHIS' analyses of TwinLinkTM Cotton detailed in the EA or the PPRA (USDA-APHIS, 2010); rather, they expressed their general opposition to genetically modified organisms (GMOs) or GE crops.
+These individuals did not mention their specific disagreement with APHIS' analyses of TwinLinkTM Cotton detailed in the EA or the PPRA (USDA-APHIS 2010); rather, they expressed their general opposition to genetically modified organisms (GMOs) or GE crops.
 Other claims suggest a negative impact of GE cotton and GE plants on human health and environmental safety in a general nature.
 Overall, people who expressed their opposition to a determination of nonregulated status did not provide any supporting evidence for their claims.
+APHIS has not received any additional information or comments from the public specifically directed at the TwinLinkTM Cotton petition, PPRA or NEPA documentation since a determination of non-regulated status was announced on October 12, 2011 (76 FR 63278-63279).

-The degree to which the possible effects on the human environment are highly uncertain or involve unique or unknown risks.
+5. The degree to which the possible effects on the human environment are highly uncertain or involve unique or unknown risks.